-New ownership at Cherry Street Cellar, 505 Cherry St., last summer makes dinner at this fine dining restaurant fresh and exciting.
+New ownership at Cherry Street Cellar, 505 Cherry St., makes dinner at this fine dining restaurant fresh and exciting.
 Owners are husband-and-wife team Daniel and Ali Bauer.
 She is the chef and has balanced out the menu with more land-based fare, without eliminating much of the seafood that the former Cherry Street Bistro was known for.

 Oysters continue to be one of the more popular menu items, highlighted by the addition of more French and Italian wines than was previously available.